sorinvisan89/cloudbeds/README.md

 The docker imaged used for this is: **maven:3.6.0-jdk-11-slim**

 ### Docker Engine: 20.10.8
-The docker engine tested against and required to run the **docker-compose** file.
+The docker engine tested against and required to run the **docker-compose** file and build the docker image.

 ### MySQL: 8.0
 The SQL persistence provider.
 It is pulled and ran as a docker image from the docker hub.